It’s not something he chooses to discuss much these days, but in his younger days Ricky Gervais was a teenage heart-throb in the Philippines.

 Now instantly recognisable as the tubby bearded boss-from-hell in The Office, the young Gervais once set hearts a flutter with his eyeliner, mullet hair-do and slim physique.

-His cheesy but catchy New Wave pop anthems dealt in heartbreak and hope, with lyrics such as: “We thought we had nothing more to lose / We’d tear our hearts with jagged truths.”
+His cheesy but catchy New Wave pop anthems dealt in heartbreak and hope.
+They featured lyrics such as: “We thought we had nothing more to lose / We’d tear our hearts with jagged truths.”

 Those lines come from a song called More to Lose, which was released by the comedian’s band Seona Dancing in 1983 and became one of the most popular songs of the day among teenage Filipinos.

-Gervais formed the group with his friend Bill Macrae in June 1982, when they were in their last year at University College London.
+Gervais formed the group with his friend Bill Macrae in 1982, when they were at University College London.

 The genre was defined by its pioneering use of electronic synthesisers and a playful subversion of gender roles, from Boy George’s over-the-top makeup to Annie Lennox in her sharp suit in Love is a Stranger.